-(a) Independence of the annual maximum series
+1) Independence of the annual maximum series

-For a fixed duration, d and sample size, n, the random variable $I(d) = x_1, x_2, ..., x_n$ .
-These data are supposed to be independent.
-This assumption is tested by computing the autocorrelation function for each duration.
-Figure (5) is the graph of the autocorrelation function corresponding to the duration of one hour for Enugu.
-It shows that the values of the autocorrelation function are small in absolute terms and randomly distributed without a trend, as expected for dependent data series.
+For a fixed duration, d and sample size, n, the random variable $I(d) = x_1, x_2, ..., x_n$.
+These data were supposed to be independent.
+This assumption was tested by computing the autocorrelation function for each period.
+Figure 5 is the graph of the autocorrelation function corresponding to the duration of one hour for Enugu.
+It showed that the values of the autocorrelation function are small in absolute terms and randomly distributed without a trend, as expected for dependent data series.
 Similar results were obtained for other durations and locations.